GreenfishK/DataCitation/README.md

 post_endpoint = http://192.168.0.241:7200/repositories/DataCitation_FHIR/statements
 ```

-Make your RDF store ready for citation by initially versioning all triples.
+Make your RDF store ready for versioning by initially versioning all triples.
 Depending on the versioning mode triples
 get either annotated with an artificial end date only or also with a start date.
 By default, the
 "SAVE_MEM" mode will be used and for every existing triple only one
 additional (nested) triple with the end_date as the object will be added.